ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

    Figure and caption adapted from Toepfner et al. [1]_.

 In addition to the average
-brightness values, ShapeOut also has access to the standard deviation of the brightness in each image.
+brightness values, Shape-Out also has access to the standard deviation of the brightness in each image.